-The iPad has been used for a variety of reasons but one area of commerce where it has caused a major shift in the way business is conducted is Sales.
-Catalogs, orders, CRM… a lot has changed ever since the iPad became a part of the tool set.
+The iPad has been used for a variety of reasons, but one area of commerce where it has caused a significant shift in the way business is conducted is Sales.
+Catalogs, orders, CRM… a lot has changed ever since the iPad became a part of the toolset.

-The iPad is a wonderful tool for a lot of things associated with sales: it’s a beautiful display for your product catalog, it’s a powerful tool to collect data about your potential customers, it’s an equally powerful tool to process orders instantly and more.
-A lot of apps leverage this power.
+The iPad is a wonderful tool for many things associated with sales: it’s a beautiful display for your product catalog, it’s a powerful tool to collect data about your potential customers, it’s an equally powerful tool to process orders instantly and more.
+Many apps leverage this power.
 Sales Kit is one of these.

 Why Sales Kit?

-Typically, information in catalogs, sales, orders, invoices and CRM can get very sophisticated and complicated quickly.
-With just two or more products, the data escalates through branches and it becomes very complex.
+Typically, information in catalogs, sales, orders, invoices, and CRM can get very sophisticated and complicated quickly.
+With just two or more products, the data escalates through branches, and it becomes very complicated.
 Presenting an interface to capture and process this sort of a data needs to be made as simple as possible.
 Sales Kit, like many other sales apps for the iPad, is involved in this simplification.
-And it does a good job of it.
+Moreover, it does an excellent job of it.